-Background on the Local Control and Accountability Plan
+What is the Local Control and Accountability Plan (LCAP)?

-Local Control and Accountability Plan (LCAP) every three years with a focus on the needs of emergent bilinguals/English learners, socioeconomically disadvantaged students, and foster youth.
-The plan provides transparency about the district's goals, priorities, and expenditures and is developed with broad community input.
+The Local Control Funding Formula (LCFF) was enacted in 2013, requiring all school districts in California to produce a three-year Local Control and Accountability Plan (LCAP) with a focus on the needs of English learners/emergent multilingual students, socioeconomically disadvantaged students, and foster youth.
+The plan provides transparency about a district's goals, priorities, and expenditures and is developed with community input.

 Month